Cinergi Pictures: Closing

 Three years earlier, Kassar's Carolco Pictures had also collapsed; Vajna and Kassar eventually became partners again in 2002 to form C2 Pictures.

 In 2003, Vajna bought a videogame company, Games Unlimited, and renamed it Cinergi Interactive.
 The company went on to acquire four development studios: Black Hole Entertainment, Clever's Games, Artex Entertainment and Digic Pictures before closing in 2007.

 Filmography

 In the United States, Buena Vista Pictures through their Touchstone Pictures and Hollywood Pictures imprints distributed Cinergi's movies.
-Cinergi division Cinergi Productions N.V.
-Inc. handled distribution of the company's films worldwide, which they farmed out to many independent film distributors around the world, however this excludes the U.S., Canada, Japan, and Australia rights to Die Hard with a Vengeance, a co-production with 20th Century Fox (and which Disney distributed in most international territories until acquiring worldwide rights in 2019 after the merger with Fox).
+Outside the United States, Cinergi operated an international sales division named Cinergi Productions N.V.
+Inc., which pre-sold the company's films to independent film distributors around the world.

+The only film that was exempt to the deal was Die Hard with a Vengeance, which was handled by 20th Century Fox in the United States, Canada and Japan, while Cinergi Productions and Summit Entertainment handled international sales depending on the region, with Buena Vista International getting distribution rights in most regions.
+Following the acquisition of 21st Century Fox by Disney in 2019, the film is now collectively included in Disney's library of films.